iTwin/itwinjs-core/docs/core/learning/RpcInterface.md

 [[include:RpcInterface.definition]]
 ```

-In a real interface definition class, each method and parameter should be commented, in order to provide documentation to client app developers that will try to use the interface.
+In a real interface definition class, each method and parameter should be commented, to provide documentation to client app developers that will try to use the interface.

 ## Client Stub